Keyfactor/axis-ipcamera-orchestrator/README.md

 These values must match or the session will be denied.

 > [!IMPORTANT]
+> You will want to replace the device ID certificate bound to the HTTP server with a CA-signed certificate.
+To do this,
-> As part of the device onboarding, it is expected that the operator schedule a reenrollment job and select "HTTPS" as the Certificate Usage so that a new CA-signed certificate is used for secure web access to the camera.
+> you will need to schedule a reenrollment job and select "HTTPS" as the Certificate Usage.

 > [!IMPORTANT]
+> After associating a CA-signed certificate with the HTTP server, you need to make sure the orchestrator server trusts the HTTPS certificate.
-> Make sure the PKI trust for certificates enrolled via ODKG is installed on the orchestrator server's local machine certificate store.
+> Therefore, you will need to install the full CA chain - including root and intermediate certificates - into the orchestrator server's local
+> certificate store.

 ## Defining Certificate Stores